{{ summaryHeading }}

 Formula Core:

-A 15 m run, 0.30 m wide, 0.45 m deep, with 0.05 m top cover has 0.40 m stone depth.
-With a 0.10 m pipe, base trench volume is 1.80 m3 and pipe displacement is about 0.12 m3, leaving about 1.68 m3 before allowance.
-A 12% allowance raises the stone estimate to about 1.88 m3.
+A 15 m run that is 0.30 m wide and 0.45 m deep with 0.05 m of cover has 0.40 m of stone depth.
+The gross stone section is 15 x 0.30 x 0.40, or 1.80 m3.
+A 0.10 m pipe displaces about 0.12 m3, leaving about 1.68 m3 before allowance.
+A 12% stone allowance raises the estimate to about 1.88 m3 before any supplier increment rounds the order upward.

 Validation Boundaries:

-French drain validation checks and boundaries
+French drain calculation boundaries and checks

 Check Boundary used Why it matters